ryszardtuora/coreferee/README.md

 <a id="building-the-chains"></a>
 ##### 3.1.3 Building the chains

-Coreferee goes through each document in natural reading order from left to right building up chains of anaphors and independent noun phrases.
+coreferencer goes through each document in natural reading order from left to right building up chains of anaphors and independent noun phrases.
 For each anaphor, the highest scoring interpretation as suggested by the neural ensemble is preferred.
 However, because the semantic (but not the syntactic) restrictions on anaphoric reference apply between all pairs formed by members of a chain rather than merely between adjacent members, it may turn out that the highest scoring interpretation is not permissible because it would lead to a semantically inconsistent chain.
 The interpretation with the next highest score is then tried, and so on until no interpretations remain.

 In the unusual situation that all suggested interpretations of a given anaphor have been found to be semantically impossible, it is likely that one of the interpretations of the preceding anaphors in the text was incorrect: authors do not normally use anaphors that do not refer to anything.
 Reading the text: